hina-xl/Internship_dashboard/README.md

      jupyter lab
      ```
    - In the browser, navigate to the `.ipynb` file and open it.
+   - Go to the top menu bar and click **Notebook** to open Jupyter Notebook
    - In the Jupyter  Interface, go to the top menu bar and click on the ">>"

 ---